 As researchers, we sometimes struggle with diving deep into your audience’s perceptions of any imagery or visual creative.
 Even when you get those insights, the steps to getting there are timely, and the ability to break down the ‘sums’ or ‘parts’ of an entire image can be challenging, and many require asking your audience additional questions.

-A heatmap is an exercise in which survey respondents can drag-and-drop, or click, certain areas of an image or visual creative to reflect what they liked (or at least what got their attention), and what they disliked.
-Think of this as a graphical representation of data in which respondents’ values are contained within a matrix, and the data is represented in colors.
+A heatmap is a visual storytelling exercise in which survey respondents can drag-and-drop, or click, certain areas of an image or visual creative to reflect what they liked (or at least what got their attention), and what they disliked.
+Think of this as a graphical representation of data.
+Respondents’ values are contained within a matrix, and the data is represented in a warm to cool color spectrum.
 When doing the analysis, you have an instant feel for your audience’s behaviors or values by visually understanding what got their attention in an image.
-The richer the color of specific areas are, the more your audience likes, or dislikes, that particular part of the creative image (depending on the question you are explicitly asking them).
+The richer the color of specific areas are, the more your audience likes, or dislikes, that particular part of the creative image (depending on the question you are explicitly asking).

-Heat map exercises is conducted in four different ways:
+Heat map exercises are conducted in four different ways:

 - Click Maps – This exercise involves clicking rather than dragging and dropping and reflects what the areas that get the most clicks (usually when analyzing a web page) are.

-- Hover Maps – This is similar to click maps, but instead focusing on where respondents would most likely click on a page, this reflects areas on an image or page that respondents are most likely to hover their cursors over.
+- Hover Maps – This is similar to click maps, but instead focusing on where respondents would most likely click on a page reflects areas on an image or page that respondents are most likely to hover their cursors over.

 Heat map questions are best when running the following types of research: